oracle/terraform-provider-oci/docs/identity/tag_namespaces.md

 The following arguments support updates:
+* `defined_tags` - Defined tags for this resource.
+Each key is predefined and scoped to a namespace.
+For more information, see [Resource Tags](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/resourcetags.htm).
+Example: `{"Operations.CostCenter": "42"}`
-* `description` - The description you assign to the tag namespace.
+* `description` - The description you assign to the tag namespace during creation.
+* `freeform_tags` - Free-form tags for this resource.
+Each tag is a simple key-value pair with no predefined name, type, or namespace.
+For more information, see [Resource Tags](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/resourcetags.htm).
+Example: `{"Department": "Finance"}`
 * `is_retired` - Whether the tag namespace is retired.
 For more information, see [Retiring Key Definitions and Namespace Definitions](https://docs.us-phoenix-1.oraclecloud.com/Content/Identity/Concepts/taggingoverview.htm#Retiring).

 ** IMPORTANT **